DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### 3. Date of arrival for teachers

 You must move to the UK on one of the visas listed on this page no more than 3 months before the start of your job.
-You can find further guidance about what this may mean for you in the next section.
+You can find further guidance about what this may mean for you in this section.

 #### What happens if I spend time in the UK more than 3 months before the start of my job?